robomics/call_tad_cliques/README.md

 When this option is not passed, the workflow will call TADs using [HiC-Explorer](https://hicexplorer.readthedocs.io/en/latest/content/tools/hicFindTADs.html#hicfindtads).

-When provided, BED files should be named like the contact matrix to which they should be paired.
+When provided, BED files should be in the same order as the .cool files, so that the first BED file is mapped to the first .cool etc...

 Example: